 1.1.
 Let's Make Everything Clear

-Now that Constraints Validation step was done, you are able to use this final surface as a guide for future optimizations.
+Now that Constraints Validation step is done, you are able to use this final surface as a guide for future optimizations.
 This approach reduces the runtime and the complexity of the algorithm because when you take it into account, the blocks below this final optimized surface won't be considered and the heuristics inside the interface would be facilitated.
-Notice that we did not make any change in the discount rate, then, this first NPV does not represent the reality.
+Notice that we did not make any change in the discount rate, thus, this first NPV does not represent the reality.
 If you need an accurate result in this step, make sure to adjust it.

-It's import to remember that when we restrict the mining into this surface, the number of periods generated in future runs could be reduced because the average parameters of each one will have to meet the constraints of the overall package.
+It's important to remember that when we restrict the mining into this surface, the number of periods generated in future runs could be reduced because the average parameters of each one will have to meet the constraints of the overall package.
 Therefore, to achieve the same parameters in a lower timeframe, some blocks may be discarded due to the mining sequence and the optimization of destinations inside the whole mass.